hackclub/hackclub/workshops/discord_message_bot/README.md

 client.login('token')
 ```

-_Make sure you insert your bot token where 'token' is_
+_Make sure you insert your bot token where 'token' is!_

 Let's start by explaining what the prefix is.
 It allows you to use an exclamation mark to call the bot!
 Some people have other prefixes such as a dash or pound symbol.
 It is up to you!